 VAWNYHS researchers have earned worldwide acclaim in developing the cardiac pacemaker.
 Recent breakthroughs in the study of tinnitus and progress toward a vaccine for childhood ear infections promise benefits to all mankind.

-Since its founding in 1892, the Women and Children’s Hospital of Buffalo has been devoted to providing the ultimate in pediatric and maternal health care.
-As a regional referral center and one of only three pediatric hospitals in the United States with a maternity unit, Children’s Hospital provides unique patient care to the eight-county Western New York area.
+The new John R. Oishei Children’s Hospital (formerly the Women’s and Children’s Hospital of Buffalo) opened its doors in November 2017.
+It is a state of the art, comprehensive 12-floor , 185-bed facility on the Buffalo Niagara Medical Campus devoted to providing the ultimate in pediatric and maternal health care.
+As a regional referral center and one of only three pediatric hospitals in the United States with a maternity unit, Oishei Children’s Hospital provides unique patient care to the eight-county Western New York area.

-The Women and Children’s Hospital of Buffalo serves more than 28,000 inpatients annually, and more than 150,000 outpatients visit the emergency department or one of the 45 specialty clinics each year.
+The Hospital serves more than 28,000 inpatients annually, and more than 150,000 outpatients visit the emergency department or one of the 45 specialty clinics each year.
 Virtually all medical and surgical problems of infants, children, and adolescents are available for resident education programs.

 Buffalo General Medical Center